forkineye/ESPixelStick/README.md

 ## Hardware

 Being open source, you are free to use the ESPixelStick firmware on the device of your choice.
 The code however is written specifically for the [ESPixelStick](http://forkineye.com/espixelstick).
 The ESPixelStick V2 utilizes an ESP-01 module and provides high current connectors, fusing, power filtering, a programming interface and proper logic level buffering.
 If you're in the US and would like to purchase an ESPixelStick, they are available via [Amazon](http://amzn.to/2uqBFuX).
 The proceeds go towards things like keeping my wife happy so I can work on this project :)
-This code has been ported to work on an ESP32 based LoLin mini.
-This requires the user to add their own buffer for the WS281x output.
+This code has been ported to work on an ESP32 based LoLin pro.
+This requires the user to add their own buffer for the WS281x output, but allows the user to support local fseq files and FPP Remote operation.
 ## Requirements

 Along with the Arduino IDE, you'll need the following software to build this project: